serverless/dashboard/docs/application-guide/metrics.md

 - **Resources** - Filter for specific AWS Resources in any of the integrated AWS Accounts.
-Currently this only supports AWS Lambda, but other AWS resources will be made availble soon.
+Currently this only supports AWS Lambda, but other AWS resources will be made available soon.
 - **Namespace** - Namespaces are configured on individual AWS Lambda functions on the AWS Integrations page.
 Filtering by namespace allows you to filter the metrics based on the namespaces that were configured on the functions for which